Sintrastes/sintrastes.github.io/src/posts/2021-07-19-sum_types_are_not_a_silver_bullet.markdown

   * Return null/some kind of result type.

 This is, in some sense, unavoidable in any program that deals with the "outside world".
 For instance, any sort of parsing function is of this form
  (only *valid* strings will be successfully parsed).
-However, the best thing to do, both to avoid having to parse more than is nescesary (which could cause preformance issues), and to make life easier as a programmer (dealing directly with a `MyObject` is a lot easier than remembering that a particular
+However, the best thing to do, both to avoid having to parse more than is necessary (which could cause performance issues), and to make life easier as a programmer (dealing directly with a `MyObject` is a lot easier than remembering that a particular
  `String` is (probably) a serialized representation of a `MyObject`), is to only parse things at the *edges* of your application, and then to pass around more structured data types internally.